skip to Main Content

 History of TPMS

 TPMS originated in European luxury cars in the 1980s; the first American car equipped with TPMS was the 1997 Chevrolet Corvette.
-TPMS got its big break in 2000, when the Clinton Administration enacted the TREAD (Transportation Recall Enhancement Accountability and Documentation) Act.
+TPMS got its big break in 2000 when the Clinton Administration enacted the TREAD (Transportation Recall Enhancement Accountability and Documentation) Act.
 Among other transportation safety improvements, the TREAD Act mandated that every new car sold in the United States after September 2007 be equipped with TPMS.

 The Tire Pressure Monitoring System is not a manufacturing requirement for new vehicles sold in Canada, however.
 There is no federal regulation that prohibits disabling the TPMS system on vehicles, as vehicle use falls under provincial and territorial jurisdictions.
 Transport Canada encourages proper tire maintenance because it improves fuel economy, extends tire life, and reduces exhaust emissions that contribute to environmental and health problems, so there may be regulations regarding TPMS in the future.

-How Do I Know if I Have TPMS?
+How Do I Know If I Have TPMS?

 Many passenger cars and light trucks model year 2008 or newer have tire pressure monitoring systems.